 Anya about-faced and it took a moment for her to realize what the dragoness meant, "You conceived a week before we left Myrh?"

 Artemisia shook her head and pushed past the jackal, "No... about a week ago."

 The stunned priestess watched the dragoness walk up the stairs ahead of her.
 A few seconds later, once she saw the sword of Ephram strapped to Artemesia's back everything became clear.

 * * * * * *

-Contributing Readers have until Thursday, November 17th at midnight to make their votes known.
+Contributing Readers have until Thursday, December 8th at midnight.